 C. Facebook video specs for Stories

 Stories are designed for full-screen, mobile-first viewing.
-Vertical videos are not optional here, they’re the default.
+Vertical video clips are not optional here, they’re the default.

 D. Facebook video ads